 Can you do craft?
 A sewer or knitter?
 Are you good at baking?
 Are you a master cake maker?
 Good at gardening?

 All of these things can be quite lucrative.
-I know many people who have turned their hobbies into a businesses.
-Sewing women’s, babies and children’s clothing, making toys, growing plants in pots from seeds or cuttings are just some of products people are making money from.
-Sell the items on etsy, markets, social media pages, buy, swap, sell pages…… Why not give it a go yourself?
+I know many people who have turned their hobbies into a business.
+Sewing women’s, babies and children’s clothing, making toys, growing plants in pots from seeds or cuttings are just some of the products people are making money from.
+Sell the items on Etsy, markets, social media pages, and buy, swap, and sell pages…… Why not give it a go yourself?

 There are quite a few professional competition winners out there and millions in dollars worth of prizes, as they say, “you have to be in it to win it”.
 No harm in trying.